ahsparrow/magsensor/README.md

 For each bell in turn, with the bells down (and stationary) run the following command from a PC connected to the receiver

-    mpremote mount . run setbell.py <bell_num>
+    mpremote mount . exec  "import setbell; setbell.run(<bell number>)"

-where `bell_num` is 1 for the treble, etc., then follow the on-screen instructions.
+where `bell number` is 1 for the treble and so on.
+Then follow the on-screen instructions.